ToRreb/terraform-3tier-aws/README.md

 🤝 Why This Project?

-I built this project to go beyond tutorials and really think through what a reliable, secure, and scalable environment should look like — the kind you'd use in production.
+I built this project to go beyond tutorials and really think through what a reliable, secure, and scalable environment should look like, the kind you'd use in production.
 It reflects my hands-on experience and my mindset for designing cloud solutions that follow AWS best practices.